fujaba/fulibFx/README.md

 rendering.

 When using sub-controllers or For-Loops, the order of operations is a bit more complex.
 At first the main controller will be initialized.
-After the controller has been initialized, all sub-controllers will be loaded and therefore initialized.
+After the controller has been initialized (first all parameters will be filled in, then `@onInit` annotated methods will be called), all sub-controllers will be loaded and therefore initialized.
 This will happen recursively until a sub-controller doesn't have any sub-controllers.
 After that, the sub-controllers will be rendered, going back up to the main controller.
 The main controller will be rendered, after all the sub-controllers have been rendered.